moshoodabdullahi/fcc-balance-sheet/README.md

 # FCC BALANCE SHEET

-> A basic HTML and CSS project to build balance sheet using pseudo selectors.
+> A balance sheet using pseudo selectors where style of an element are being changed when an event are triggered on the element.

 ![screenshot](fcc-balance-sheet.netlify.app_.png)

-This PR emphasis on how to change the style of an element when you hover over it, It will trigger other events on your webpage.
+# This PR adds a balance sheet using pseudo selectors where style of an element are being changed when an event are triggered on the element.

 ## Built With

 - HTML5 elements
   - `caption`.
 - CSS properties
   - CSS Variables for reusable CSS values,
   - CSS Positioning `absolute`,